 Europe can be covered with the Vanguard European Stock Index Fund (VEURX) and Asian stocks are easily purchased with Vanguard Pacific Stock Index.

-These are just a few examples – there are many similar type funds available – feel free to sign up for a free MorningStar membership which enables you to easily look up the information behind index funds and exchange traded funds as well as the costs.
+These are just a few examples – there are many similar type funds available – I recommend signing up for a free Morningstar membership which enables you to easily look up the information behind index funds and exchange traded funds as well as the costs.